mapattacker/datascience/docker.rst

 Docker Compose
 ----------------

-In a production environment, a docker compose file can be used to run all separate docker containers (which interact with each other) together.
+In a production environment, a docker compose file can be used to run all separate docker containers together.
 It consists of all necessary configurations that a ``docker run`` command provides in a yaml file.

 So, instead of entering multiple ``docker run imageX``, we can just run one docker compose file to start all images.
+We also input all the commands like ports, volumes, depends_on

 .. figure:: images/docker_compose1.png
     :width: 650px